Smartesting/gravity-data-collector/README.md

   - `nthChild`: selection based on nth-child (eg: `:nth-child(2) > :nth-child(4)`)
   - `attributes`: if available, selection based on the nodes attributes (eg: `[name=]`)
   - `combined`: a combination of the previous selectors (eg: `#menu nav :nth-child(2)`)
-- `attributes`: a hash of attributes provided by the user (eg: `{'data-testid': 'my-datatestid', role: 'list'}`)
+- `attributes`: a hash of attributes provided by the user (default: `['data-testid']`)

 #### Tweaking selectors

+`xpath` is always collected.

-When initializing the collector, you can specify which selectors are activated and custom attributes, for example:
+When initializing the collector, you can specify which selectors (in the `queries` field) and `attributes` you want to collect.

 ```typescript
 GravityCollector.init({ selectorsOptions: { attributes: ['data-testid', 'role'] } })
 ```

-This configuration will collect the `data-testid` and `role` attributes of the HTML elements with which the user interacts.
+This configuration will collect all the selectors (default if `queries` is not specified), the `data-testid` and the `role` attributes of the HTML element with which the user interacts.

 ```typescript
 GravityCollector.init({ selectorsOptions: { queries: ['class', 'tag'] } })
 ```

+This configuration will collect the CSS `class`(es), the `tag` and the `data-testid` (default if `attributes` is not specified) of the HTML element with which the user interacts.

-This configuration will only use CSS classes and tags to compute the selectors.
-Alternatively, you can also exclude some queries from the selectors.
+Alternatively, you can also exclude some selectors of the `queries` field.
 For example, if you do not want id-based selectors, you can specify it this way:

 ```typescript
 GravityCollector.init({